seanox/pdf-service/development/README.md

   this also includes updating the version in `pom.xml`
 - Final commit of the release
   Release x.x.x
-- Create tag with the short form of the release notes
+- Create a tag without comments
-  first line: Version x.x.x xxxxxxxx

 ### Maven Repository
 - __Based on the previous step__